 What it is: Contact center quality assurance, which is called QA, is designed to help teams evaluate the performance of their customer service operations and reps.

 Why it matters: Quality assurance software is a crucial contact center solution.
 It plays a huge part in improving both customer satisfaction and employee engagement.
 Call center managers and trainers use QA to assess rep performance, provide feedback and coaching, and increase productivity.
 Tools like MaestroQA and Talkdesk can also be integrated with other customer service tools for an in-depth look at call center performance and activity.

 Team Learning Software

 What it is: Team learning software—often called a learning management system—is a platform that manages team training.
-Work knowledge is everywhere—in documents, Powerpoints, and the heads of your call center team.
+Work knowledge and best practices for call center agents is everywhere—in documents, Powerpoints, and the heads of your call center team.
 Learning software captures this information and makes it available anytime and anywhere—from the initial call center training program to ongoing agent support.
 Team learning software empowers your call center agents with the knowledge and skills they need to deliver exceptional customer service.

 Why it’s beneficial: Team learning software plays a pivotal role in your call center’s tech stack.
-Learning software like Lessonly turns essential work information—such as how to use other tools in your tech stack—into lessons that accelerate productivity.
+Learning software like Lessonly turns essential work information—such as how to use other tools in your tech stack—into a cell center guide that accelerates productivity.
 Online training software often increases team productivity and shortens response time by delivering content that agents need to do their job.
 Additionally, team learning software often integrates with other software in your tech stack, like Salesforce, for streamlined support training that positively impacts your agents—and your entire organization.

 P.S.
 Our free call center training manual provides a template for support teams to identify essential skills that productive and customer-centric agents need.